The Knudson Churchill Scholarship Trust

 Applicants for the Knudson Churchill Scholarship are required to submit an essay that outlines their career aspirations in automotive technology or print journalism; how this scholarship would help them achieve their career goals; their specific plans for their educational program; and why they would be an ideal candidate as a Knudson-Churchill Scholar.

-The winning essays are printed in The Sacred Octagon and will be posted here.Read the winning essays below.
+The winning essays are printed in The Sacred Octagon and will be posted here.Click on the tab to read each essay.

 News has always been a part of my life, regardless of my level of immersion.
 I grew up watching the morning news from the time I woke up until I had to leave for school.
 In the afternoons, when the local nightly news was on, I would place myself in front of the tv until I had to eat dinner.
 I soon began to read local publications in middle school, ranging from newspapers to magazines.
 Writing and reporting seemed interesting to me, but at that time I had a growing passion for graphic design.
 Journalism did not seem like the career path for me; at that point in my life, at least.